Nexis-Network/homepage/content/docs/reference/sdk.md

 ## Community SDKs

-The following is a list of community-created SDKs for interacting with the Exzo Network API.
+The following is a list of community-created SDKs for interacting with the Nexis Network API.

 <Admonition type="note">
-Community SDKs are not maintained or officially supported by Exzo Network.
+Community SDKs are not maintained or officially supported by Nexis Network.
 Some features may be out of date, so use these SDKs at your own discretion.
 If you have questions about these SDKs, please contact the the project maintainers.
 </Admonition>

 - [Node and Deno TypeScript SDK](https://github.com/paambaati/neon-js-sdk)